ppp-kohe/mvn-exec/README.md

      -Dexec.args="-cp %classpath -p %modulepath my.pack.MyMainClass arg1 arg2 arg3"
 ```

-The tool relies on [exec-maven-plugin](https://www.mojohaus.org/exec-maven-plugin/) for launching a class.
+The utility relies on [exec-maven-plugin](https://www.mojohaus.org/exec-maven-plugin/) for launching a class.

+There are several options for changing the behavior of the utility.

-* `-g` just gets the command line without launching and outputs it to the standard output.
+* `-g` just gets the Maven command line without launching and outputs it to the standard output.

 ```bash
   % mvn-exec -p path/to/my-maven-project -g MyMainClass